Strasbourg to Lucerne train with SNCF TER | Operated by SNCF Voyageurs 1187

 Swiss Museum of Transport

-Switzerland’s most visited museum, with extensive exhibits on rail, road, aviation, navigation and communication, plus immersive simulators and family-friendly displays.
+Switzerland’s most visited museum, with large exhibitions on rail, road, aviation, space and mobility, plus family-friendly interactive displays.

 • Must visit